NickBishop97/Sleipnirs-Hermod/README.md

             - Copy all the files from `/home/<location to FastDDS-Python>/install/fastdds_python/lib64/python3.8/site-packages` and move them to `/home/<userID>/.local/lib/python3.8/site-packages/`
             - `cp -r /home/<location to FastDDS-Python>/install/fastdds_python/lib64/python3.8/site-packages/* /home/<userID>/.local/lib/python3.8/site-packages/`

-## Client Requirements
+## Functional-Requirements
-What follows are the requirements set by the client, which were later refined and changed.
+What follows are the functional requirements set by the client, which were later refined and changed.

 Number of Topics: 5
 Number of Exclusively Publishers: 2
 Number of Exclusively Subscribers: 5
 Number of Multi-Subscribers and Single Subscribers: 3

-1. System Level Requirements:
+1. **System Level Requirements:**
 - The vehicle shall display a visible indicator to the driver when the vehicle is projected to run out of fuel within 5 liters or less from the Low Fuel Alert Monitor.
 - The vehicle shall display to the driver the amount of fuel remaining in liters from the tank as a percentage from the Fuel Gauge.
 - The vehicle shall display average miles per gallon to the driver from the Miles Per Gallon.
 - The vehicle shall display the selected road trip of miles traveled to the driver from the Road Trip Meter.

-2. Publisher Requirements:
+2. **Publisher Requirements:**

     a.
 Fuel Sensor:
     - The Fuel Sensor shall measure the amount of fuel remaining in liters every 0.25 seconds.
     - The Fuel Sensor shall publish amount of fuel remaining in liters to the Fuel Remaining Topic every 0.25 seconds.